 However, if you’re financing your RV, your lender may require you to have comprehensive coverage.
-So make sure to check with your state’s Department of Motor Vehicles to find out exactly what insurance you need.
+So make sure to check with your state’s Department of Motor Vehicles to find out exactly what coverage you need.

 Even if you’re not required to have separate RV insurance, it’s still a good idea.
-Many basic auto insurance policies don’t cover the types of damage that can occur to an RV, such as objects falling on your RV or the RV tipping over.
+Many basic policies don’t cover the types of damage that can occur to an RV, such as objects falling on your RV or the RV tipping over.

 And since your RV is often your home away from home, you want to make sure it’s protected in the event of an accident or weather-related incident!

-What Are Some Common RV Insurance Coverages?
+What Are Some Common RV Coverages?

 If you’re a proud RV owner, you understand that your RV is more than just a vehicle.
 It’s a home on wheels, a symbol of freedom, and a gateway to endless adventure.
-But as much as you love your RV, you know that accidents can happen on the road, and that’s why RV insurance is a must-have.
-Each policy will vary, but here are some common coverages.
+But as much as you love your RV, you know that accidents can happen on the road, and that’s why RV coverage is a must-have.
+Each policy will vary, but here are some common types.